Surf Thru Express Car Wash Makes Waves in Kern County with Debut Location in Delano, California

 "We invite the Delano community to celebrate with us and discover the Surf Thru difference," added Howry.

 To celebrate the grand opening of our new location, Surf Thru Express Car Wash is thrilled to extend special promotions throughout the month, including exclusive discounted founding member plans.
-As part of our soft opening week festivities beginning Saturday, May 8th at 10 am, we're excited to announce that we'll be offering Free Extreme Washes, infused with graphene, to our new customers, marking the beginning of an exciting journey at our newest spot.
+As part of our soft opening week festivities, we are excited to announce that we will also be offering Free Extreme Washes, with graphene, to our new customers, marking the beginning of a journey at our newest spot.

 For more details about Surf Thru Express Car Wash and the Delano location, visit surfthruexpress.com or contact marketing@surfthruexpress.com.